openshift/osd-network-verifier/README.md

 ## Overview

-osd-network-verifier can be used prior to the installation of osd/rosa clusters to ensure the network configuration is correctly set up per [OSD requirements] listed on https://docs.openshift.com/container-platform/4.6/installing/installing_aws/installing-aws-vpc.html#installation-custom-aws-vpc-requirements_installing-aws-vpc
+osd-network-verifier can be used prior to or after the installation of osd/rosa clusters to ensure the network configuration is correctly set up per [OSD requirements] listed on https://docs.openshift.com/container-platform/4.6/installing/installing_aws/installing-aws-vpc.html#installation-custom-aws-vpc-requirements_installing-aws-vpc